mx-moth/django-enumchoicefield/docs/enum.rst

 .. class:: DeconstructableEnum

+    .. py:method:: deconstruct()

-    a :class:`DeconstructableEnum` defines a :func:`deconstruct` method,
+        a :class:`DeconstructableEnum` defines :meth:`deconstruct`,
         compatible with Django migrations.
         If you want to set a default for an :class:`~enumchoicefield.fields.EnumChoiceField`,
         the enum must be deconstructable.

 .. class:: ChoiceEnum